denchec/Google_services/README.md

-Authorization in Google serveces and editing Google table
+Authorization in Google services and editing Google table